victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     const Metadata& information() const &    { return m_metadata; }
     const Metadata& information() && = delete;
 };{{< /highlight >}}
 Well, now we can't accidentally access the property of the temporary via reference because the rvalue-this overloading is explicitly deleted.
+The performance is still sub-optimal because we've sacrificed rvalue references for <abbr title="for those who aren't careful enough when using references">the error-resistance</abbr>.
 {{< highlight cpp>}}
 <source>: In function 'MyRawImage problematic(int)':
 <source>:54:36: error: use of deleted function 'const std::vector<Pixel>& MyRawImage::data() &&'